danielharrell/SumLect2015/Lost_Idea_LA.md

 education when it is made a matter of context, it becomes easy to make a choice against liberal education merely by wanting an education with content.
-To consider this problem from one angle, take the the penchant in education for testing and ranking and training and specializing.
-It may be necessary to speak against all of this in defense of liberal education, but it also risks the impression that a liberal education is an education for dilettantes, providing an escape from being challenged or judged or driven or dedicated.
+To consider this problem from one angle, take the penchant in education nowadays for testing and ranking and training and specializing.
+It may be good and even necessary to speak against all of this in defense of liberal education, but it also risks the impression that a liberal education is an education for dilettantes, providing an escape from being challenged or judged or driven or dedicated.
 And what can be said to